Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 - If a tumor recurs in the same region, it usually can be retreated by ablation.
 The procedure may be repeated multiple times if necessary.

-- Even when ablation does not remove all of a tumor, a reduction in the total amount of tumor may extend life for a significant time.
+- Even when ablation does not remove the entire tumor, a reduction in the total amount of tumor may provide benefit in some patients.

 - It may take less time to recover from ablation than it does from conventional surgery.